qutip/qutip-doc/guide/guide-measurement.rst

 contentious, the procedure itself is mathematically straightforward and is described in many good introductory texts.

-Here we will show how to perform simple measurement operations on QuTiP objects.
+Here we will show you how to perform simple measurement operations on QuTiP objects.

 .. _measurement-basic: